huandu/facebook/README.md

 // creates a new session with signed request. session, _ := globalApp.SessionFromSignedRequest(signedRequest)

-// if you can get a valid access token in other way.
+// if there is another way to get decoded access token,
 // creates a session directly with the token. session := globalApp.Session(token)

 // validate access token. err is nil if token is valid. err := session.Validate()

-// use session to send api request with your access token. res, _ := session.Get("/me/feed", nil)
+// use session to send api request with access token. res, _ := session.Get("/me/feed", nil)
 ```